Brembo's braking system for the Ducati MotoE

 The “T-Drive” offers high resistance to thermo-mechanical stress, especially in the most extreme conditions of use.
 It also allows both radial and axial floating and allows reducing the overall weight of the disc, bringing a consistent advantage in rideability.

-The riders of the MotoE also ride in other competitions and some of them are used to having a rear brake lever on the handlebar.
-Since the MotoE doesn't have the clutch, the left handlebar is free, so some riders in the past have asked to have the rear brake control lever there.
+The riders of the MotoE also ride in other competitions, and some of them are used to using the rear handlebar brake.
+Since the MotoE is clutchless, the left handlebar is free, so some riders may choose to have the rear brake control lever there.

-On the Ducati prototype, it is also possible to have the rear brake control on the handlebar; the teams will choose whether to equip their bikes with it or not.
-However, the control by the right foot remains, and it is the control on which the rider exerts more pressure to control the rear caliper (the lever on the handlebar or the one on the footboard).
+Also on the Ducati prototype there is the possibility of having the rear brake control on the handlebar; it is the teams who choose whether to adopt them or not.
+The foot lever remains, and the rear caliper is controlled by the lever on which the rider applies more pressure (the lever on the handlebar or the one on the footpeg).

-At first, during the tests carried out by Alex De Angelis on the Vallelunga track, Ducati had mounted a pair of 327mm diameter and 7,1mm thick discs on the front without cooling fins but the final choice was to use larger discs with better heat dissipation properties.
+Originally, during the first tests carried out by Alex De Angelis on the Vallelunga track, Ducati had mounted a pair of 327mm diameter and 7,1mm thick discs on the front without cooling fins, but the final choice fell on thicker discs. large with better heat dissipation qualities.